patternfly-labs/pf-react-release-playground/README.md

 # pf-react-release-playground
-Used for testing the pf-release build and release workflows
+Used for testing the pf-react build and release workflows